developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-security.md

 # LDAP Enterprise

-## Configuring Dremio for LDAP[​](#configuring-dremio-for-ldap "Direct link to Configuring Dremio for LDAP")
+## Configuring Dremio for LDAP

 To configure Dremio for LDAP, perform the following steps:

 1. Create a new `ad.json` file that contains your LDAP server configuration.
-See the [LDAP Properties](#ldap-properties) below for more information.
+See the LDAP Properties below for more information.
 2. Adding your configuration:

    * Kubernetes